ideasonpurpose/docker-wordpress-dev/README.md

 npm run bootstrap
 ```

-_NOTE: If **~/.composer** doesn't exist, Docker will create it with root ownership causing the Composer task to fail.
+_NOTE: If **~/.composer** doesn't exist, mounting the Docker volume will create the directory with root ownership, likely causing the Composer task to fail.
 Either create this directory before running `npm run bootstrap` or reset it's ownership with `sudo chown -R $UID:$GID .composer` and then run `bootstrap` again.
 See [#21](https://github.com/ideasonpurpose/docker-wordpress-dev/issues/21)_

 ##### Windows Command Prompt